Award-Winning Legal Representation

-From the straightforward to the volatile divorce - our lawyers are qualified to handle your case.
-We have extensive legal experience with all types of divorce cases and are well-equipped to help you successfully resolve your divorce.
+Our St. Charles divorce lawyers are qualified to handle your case from the straightforward to the volatile divorce.
+We have extensive legal experience with all types of divorce cases and are well-equipped to help you successfully resolve them..

-When both parties mutually agree on all terms of the divorce, such as division of property and debt, spousal support, and child custody without trial through written settlement agreements, then this type of divorce is considered uncontested.
+This type of divorce is uncontested when both parties mutually agree on terms such as division of property and debt, spousal support, and child custody without trial through written settlement agreements.

 Even though uncontested divorce is typically much faster, less expensive, and less stressful process, it may be mandatory for a short uncontested hearing to be held in court.
 Some courts need to review and approve the agreements after a brief testimony of one or both parties, while some courts only require an affidavit to be submitted without a hearing.

 How Is an Uncontested Divorce Different From a Contested Divorce?

 A contested divorce is the more complicated and the average form of divorce if both parties cannot agree on one or many issues.
 Since the spouses cannot resolve their issues amicably, they end up in court, where a judge makes these decisions.

 Unfortunately, these proceedings take much longer to complete, are more expensive than an uncontested divorce, and involve tremendous stress.
 This type is more costly than the uncontested option because it takes a more extended amount of time to complete.
 Most lawyers require a retention fee before beginning a contentious battle.

 Base the amount on how complex the separation is and the spouses arguing and fighting over it.
 Another use of lawyers is because both sides will have a series of settlement conferences in court to resolve their issues.

 Tips for Going Through Divorce in St. Charles